Current-induced spin-orbit torques in ferromagnetic and antiferromagnetic systems: Spin-orbit torques and non-uniform magnetic textures

 \subsubsection{Domain wall motion under combined spin transfer and spin-orbit torques}

 A detailed study of CIDM in Pt/(Co/Ni)$_N$/Co/MgO as a function of magnetic layer thickness (by varying the repetition number $N$) was realized by \citet{Ueda2014}.
-The interest in the (Co/Ni)$_N$ multilayer system is driven by the property that, since magnetic anisotropy arises from the internal Co/Ni interfaces, the total thickness of the multilayer can be changed while keeping the same magnetic anisotropy, which is not possible for a single Co layer.
-The DWs were observed to move along the electrons for large thicknesses ($N > 6$), but in the opposite direction at small thicknesses ($N < 3$).
-From the application of additional easy-axis field, it was concluded that CIDM at large thickness is due to the adiabatic STT, but that the torque on the DW is like a bias field for low thickness.
-Applying then, in addition to current, in-plane fields in both orientations (longitudinal $x$, and transverse $y$), the crossing field effect [see Fig.~\ref{fig:DW-PtCo}(b)] was observed in the longitudinal case, in accord with the DL SOT in the presence of DMI.
-The transverse field was observed to linearly modify the velocity of both up/down and down/up DWs, in the same way.
-This is also consistent with the DMI and DL SOT mechanism, as the magnetizations of two consecutive chiral NWs precess under the respective fields ${\bf B}$ of the DL SOT towards the same $y$ direction.
-Thus, for not too large $y$ fields, one polarity will increase this rotation and hence decrease the DW velocities, whereas the other polarity will decrease this rotation and increase the velocities.
-From the symmetry of the effects, the authors concluded that the FL SOT effect was negligible.
-Direct measurements of the two components of the SOT confirmed the reduced value of the FL SOT.
+The (Co/Ni)$_N$ multilayer system is interesting because since magnetic anisotropy arises from the internal Co/Ni interfaces, the total thickness of the multilayer can be changed while keeping the same magnetic anisotropy, which is not possible for a single Co layer.
+The domain walls were observed to move along the electron flow for large thicknesses ($N > 6$), but in the opposite direction at small thicknesses ($N < 3$).
+From the application of additional easy-axis field, it was concluded that CIDM at large thickness is due to the adiabatic STT, but that the torque on the domain wall is like a bias field for low thickness.
+Applying then, in addition to current, in-plane fields in both orientations (longitudinal $x$, and transverse $y$), the crossing field effect [see Fig.~\ref{fig:DW-PtCo}(b)] was observed in the longitudinal case, in accord with the damping-like SOT in the presence of DMI.
+The transverse field was observed to linearly modify the velocity of both up/down and down/up domain walls, in the same way.
+This is also consistent with the DMI and damping-like SOT mechanism, as the magnetizations of two consecutive chiral N\'eel walls precess under the respective fields ${\bf B}_{\rm DL}$ of the damping-like SOT towards the same $y$ direction.
+Thus, for not too large $y$ fields, one polarity increases this rotation and hence decreases the domain wall velocities, whereas the other polarity decreases this rotation and increases the velocities.
+From the symmetry of the effects, the authors concluded that the field-like SOT effect was negligible.
+Direct measurements of the two components of the SOT confirmed the reduced value of the field-like SOT.
 This work clearly evidences the transition from bulk to interfacial CIDM and can serve as a guide for further studies of this physics.
-For example, the absence of DW motion for $3 \le N \le 6$ was interpreted by the fact that the interfacial DMI from the bottom Pt layer was raising too much the Walker field, so that the DW motion by adiabatic STT could not be reached for the applied currents.
-The same mechanism applies for the combination of adiabatic STT and FL SOT, showing that these two mechanisms of CIDM can act in opposition.
-A similar transition from SOT to STT driven DW motion has been observed in (Co/Tb)$_N$ multilayers \cite{Bang2016}.
+For example, the absence of domain wall motion for $3 \le N \le 6$ was interpreted by the fact that the interfacial DMI from the bottom Pt layer was raising too much the Walker field, so that the domain wall motion by adiabatic STT could not be reached for the applied currents.
+The same mechanism applies for the combination of adiabatic STT and field-like SOT, showing that these two mechanisms of CIDM can act in opposition.
+A similar transition from SOT to STT driven domain wall motion has been observed in (Co/Tb)$_N$ multilayers \cite{Bang2016}.